France to Islay by Morris Traveller: France

 Arriving in Chesseaux it began to rain heavily and that is when Marc realised he had forgotten his rain coat so we went back out to try and buy one.
 We have had no luck but it allowed us to visit Ambroise.

 April 3, 2019 Chesseaux to Laval

 Chateau Chenonceau is ‘the most visited castle in France’.
-A cold north wind was blowing, but sun shone through the clouds as we walked through the gardens, full of tulips, primroses and pansies lined up in beds between paths in a strict pattern, with box, ancient hibiscus, rose bushes and lavender providing a structure.
+A cold north wind was blowing, but sun shone through the clouds as we walked through the gardens, full of tulips, primroses and pansies lined up between paths in a strict pattern, with box, ancient hibiscus, rose bushes and lavender providing a structure.
 The castle is built over the river Cher.
 Inside the castle we listened to the audio guide as we wandered through rooms rich in pictures and tapestries and old furniture brought to life by beautiful flower arrangements created in the Chateau’s private gardens.
 Chenonceau was often in the hands of women – the powerful and the beautiful: Diane de Potiers, Catherine de Medici, Mme Dupin, and the Scottish Mme Pelouz.
 In the First World War the castle became a hospital and nursed over 2,000 soldiers.
 The gardens and woods were filled with chaffinches and pied wagtails; jackdaws chattered in the giant plane trees.

 On the road again we bypassed La Tour and continued through Chateau la Vallière and La Flèche to just before Laval where Marc had reserved a night in a log cabin, Ecolodges, on a small lake in the woods.